joshhornby/joshhornby.github.io/_posts/2025-06-23-engineering-toil.md

 ## What Is Toil?

-[Google SREs gave us a nice definition](https://sre.google/sre-book/eliminating-toil/): toil is manual, repetitive, automatable, and devoid of lasting value.
+[Google SREs gave us a nice definition](https://sre.google/sre-book/eliminating-toil/): toil is manual, repetitive, and devoid of lasting value.
 It's distinct from necessary operational work.
 Rolling out a new service is fun once.
 Rolling out a new service is interesting the first time.
 Doing it by hand again and again is just routine.
 Debugging a tricky issue can be rewarding, but fixing the same alert every week quickly turns into busywork.

 A few common examples: